simolus3/drift/docs/docs/Tools/index.md

 ---

-data:
-  title: "Drift tools"
+title: "CLI"
 description: A set of CLI tools to interact with drift projects
-  weight: 20
-path: /cli/
-template: layouts/docs/single

 ---

-{% block "blocks/alert" title="Experimental"  %}
+!!! note "Experimental"

     The drift cli tool is experimental at the moment.
 Please report all issues you can find.
-{% endblock %}

 ## Usage